 The initiative, called Advanced Energy Rebuild, allows homeowners and builders to access incentives.
 To apply, follow this link.
 The program is an expansion of the program created in partnership with local agencies in the area.
 PG&E is in the process of sharing an updated handbook, and it will be similar to the offerings in the Sonoma and Mendocino counties.
 To view the program handbook for Sonoma and Mendocino counties, follow this link.

 Marin Clean Energy (MCE) has teamed up with PG&E, BAAQMD, BayREN, and the County of Napa to also offer an Advanced Energy Rebuild program for Napa County.
 To learn more about this program for homeowners within Napa County, please click here.

 View our program launch webinar recording here.
-The webinar went over why it is important to invest in energy efficiency now, the available programs for homeowners by county, and the application and enrollment processes.
+The webinar reviewed why it is important to invest in energy efficiency now, the available programs for homeowners by county, and the application and enrollment processes.
 Following this webinar, the program was updated to offer the full Advanced Energy Rebuild program incentives to all customers in all counties affected by the wildfires in PG&E territory.
 EnergyCode ACE has put together a fact sheet for the 2016 Title 24 code regarding residential rebuilds as well.
 To access the fact sheet, please follow this link.